VincentGvr/Workshops/Airflow/Airflow.md

 - soft_fail : (boolean) if not met it is skipped once timed out.

 **Common sensors** :
-- @task.sensor.decorator: Allows you to turn any Python function that returns a PokeReturn Value into an instance of the BaseSensorOperator class.
-This way of creating a sensor is useful when checking for complex logic or if you are connecting to a tool via an API that has no specific sensor available.

 - S3KeySensor: Waits for a key (file) to appear in an Amazon S3 bucket.
 This sensor is useful if you want your DAG to process files from Amazon S3 as they arrive.
 - HttpSensor: Waits for an API to be available.
 This sensor is useful if you want to ensure your API requests are successful.
 - SqlSensor: Waits for data to be present in a SQL table.
 This sensor is useful if you want your DAG to process data as it arrives in your database.
+- @task.sensor.decorator: Allows you to turn any Python function that returns a PokeReturn Value into an instance of the BaseSensorOperator class.
+This way of creating a sensor is useful when checking for complex logic or if you are connecting to a tool via an API that has no specific sensor available.

+Sensor decorator enables to create your own sensor.
+It returns PokeReturnValue.

 # TBD